jsatk/dotfiles/README.markdown

 There's a `Makefile` that sets everything up.
 Run `make help` to see available commands.
 Running `make` with no arguments kicks off the default target.

 It's important to note that I use [Fish Shell](https://fishshell.com).
 If this scares you that's okay.
 But you shouldn't be scared.
 Fish Shell is amazing.
+Bash is also fully supported but I don't spend my day-to-day in it so it's possible I might miss keeping it as up-to-date as my fish stuffs.

 Pretty much every file & folder in this directory gets symlinked into my `~` folder and prepended with a `.` via [rcm](http://thoughtbot.github.io/rcm/rcm.7.html).